act-rules/act-rules.github.io/_rules/aria-state-or-property-valid-value-6a7281.md

 #### Failed Example 4

-`aria-errormessage` property with invalid ID reference value, since space is not allowed in a single ID
+This `div` element has an `aria-errormessage` property with invalid ID reference value, since space is not allowed in a single ID.

 ```html
 <div role="textbox" aria-errormessage="error1 error2" aria-label="A textbox with an error"></div>